Traditions, Paradigms and Perspectives: Chinese Medicine Treading a Path in the West

 Conceptual metaphor theory has indicated that thought is mostly metaphorical and largely unconscious.
 This has implications for the translation of Chinese medical texts.
 Western thinking and western science has employed mechanistic metaphors to describe health, illness and the body, whereas oriental thinking and science is grounded in a quite different organic, naturalistic view of the world.
 If the translator has a subtle sense of the metaphors and images behind the literature to be translated, this will result in the best form of translation.
 Mistranslation and misunderstanding occur when inappropriate cultural metaphors are unconsciously employed.

-Polluted Bodies, Individual Responsibilitiy and Personal Blame
+Polluted Bodies, Individual Responsibility and Personal Blame

 Sylvia Schroer EJOM Vol. 4 No. 5